BSF office closed for Succot

 Three NEW NSF-BSF programs have been launched

-We are happy to inform you that BSF and the National Science Foundation (NSF) are expanding cooperation to include an additional three program areas – Mathematical, Astronomical, and Atmospheric and Geospace Sciences – making Israel the NSF’s most active international partner.
+We are happy to inform you that BSF and the National Science Foundation (NSF) are expanding their cooperation to include three additional program areas – Mathematical, Astronomical, and Atmospheric and Geospace Sciences – making Israel the NSF’s most active international partner.
 It is now possible to submit to the NSF joint applications by U.S. and Israeli scientists also in these disciplines, effective immediately.
-These latest agreements, finalized by BSF’s Executive Director Dr. Yair Rotstein, are in addition to the 15 NSF division programs and 3 interdivisional programs (two of which involve the NIH as well) that already jointly fund the spectrum of scientific research between the two countries.
+These latest agreements are in addition to the 12 NSF division programs and three interdivisional programs (two of which involve the NIH as well) that already jointly fund the wide spectrum of scientific research between the two countries.

 105 NEW BSF Research Grants approved in the 2018 Regular Program

-105 BSF Research Grants have been recently awarded in the BSF’s 2018 Regular Program.
+105 BSF Research Grants have been recently awarded in the BSF’s 2018 Regular Research Grants Program.

 You can see the complete list of funded projects here.Congratulations to the BSF new grantees!